tnichols217/notes/PHYS 122 - Physics 2/Lab/3/3 - EOM.md

 ![[PHYS 122 - Physics 2/Lab/3/tables#^results|tables]]

 For the value we got for our varying current, we got an incredibly imprecise and inaccurate answer, to within two orders of magnitude from our expected result.
+Our intercept value was also significantly different from what we expected.
 Due to extremely low accuracy, we fail to accept nor reject current theoretical understanding.

 For the value we got for our varying voltage, we got a result that is remarkably close to the expected solution, to within $1.5~SD$ of the expected result.
-We fail to reject current theoretical knowledge through this result.
+Additionally, our intercept value was within the bounds random error, so we fail to disprove theory with the intercept.
+We fail to reject current theoretical knowledge through these results.

 I believe a large source of error for our current variance would be due to a low number of sample points and possibly interference from the glass bowl on our last data point, that we did not believe was being interfered with until we saw the plot.